Notice

 bluestore_rocksdb_cfs

 Definition of BlueStore’s RocksDB sharding.
-The optimal value depends on multiple factors, and modification is invadvisable.
+The optimal value depends on multiple factors, and modification is inadvisable.
 This setting is used only when OSD is doing --mkfs.
 Next runs of OSD retrieve sharding from disk.

 type